upsidedownlabs/upsidedownlabs.github.io/_sources/hardware/bioamp/neuro-play-ground-lite/index.rst

 ************

 To help you get started quickly, we’ve prepared a step-by-step video tutorial.
-This guide walks you through setup, connections, and running your experiments with the Neuro PlayGround Lite .
+This guide walks you through setup, connections, and running your experiments with the Neuro PlayGround Lite.

 .. youtube:: hBrbw9vF-m4
     :align: center

+.. admonition:: Troubleshooting

+   Having trouble connecting your **NPG Device** with :ref:`Chords Web <chords>`?

+   If you try to connect the device and the pop-up window for **Bluetooth Connection** doesn't appear, make sure your chromium based browser has following feature Enabled:

+   1. Open a new tab and go to ``chrome://flags``
+   2. Find and enable the following flags:

+   - **Web Bluetooth**
+   - **Use the new permissions backend for Web Bluetooth**
+   - **Web Bluetooth confirm pairing support**
+   - **Experimental Web Platform features**

 Compatible Software
 ************************